qsliu2017/gitlab-runner/docs/register/index.md

     [project](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#create-a-project-runner-with-a-runner-authentication-token) runner.
   - Locate the runner authentication token in the `config.toml` file.
 Runner authentication tokens have the prefix, `glrt-`.

+After you register the runner, the configuration is saved to the `config.toml`.

 To register the runner:

 1. Run the register command: